mlettini/matthewlettini.me/src/index.md

 I’ve spent the last decade doing this at [Harvest](https://getharvest.com), building a world-class time tracking product alongside a world-class team.
 Previously I was designing new ways to purchase and listen to music online at [Amie Street](https://en.wikipedia.org/wiki/Amie_Street) and [Songza](https://en.wikipedia.org/wiki/Songza).

 I excel as a product generalist, blurring the line between product designer and product manager.
-My experiences and skills have led me to wear many hats, including product strategist, project manager, team lead, customer researcher, data analyst, mentor, and a million other things in between.
+I  My experiences and skills have led me to wear many hats, including product strategist, project manager, team lead, customer researcher, data analyst, mentor, and a million other things in between.

 I’m also a designer who codes and spend a lot of my time designing in and writing HTML & CSS.
 Lately I’ve been particularly interested in developing design systems and optimizing information architecture.